TheLordJuanes/vehicle-dealer/README.md

 ## Documentation 📃

-Check the functional requirements, the JUnit tests design and the UML Class Diagram [here](docs/DesignDocumentation.pdf)
+Check the functional requirements, the JUnit tests design, the UML Class Diagram and a UML Object Diagram [here](docs/DesignDocumentation.pdf)

 ## Explanatory video